Medazzaland: Release

 The album was eventually released on 14 October 1997 in North America and Japan.
 Due to poor sales, plans for a UK release were pushed back, and, later, shelved indefinitely by EMI/Capitol.
 It was not physically released in any other area of the world for many years, although in July 2008 the album was made available to buy digitally through iTunes Store in Europe and the US.
-In 2021, BMG picked up the rights to the album with a planned 25th anniversary release in 2022.
-The album was also available in Mexico (both in CD and cassette formats), Brazil, Argentina, and Venezuela.